Countries

 Galician vs English Difficulty

 The Galician vs English difficulty level basically depends on the number of Galician Alphabets and English Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Galician and English are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Galician and English, which language is harder to learn?
-Time required to learn Galician is Not Available while to learn English time required is 6 weeks.
+Time required to learn Galician is 28 weeks while to learn English time required is 6 weeks.